Background pattern

 • You have glaucoma (increased intraocular pressure).

-• You have myasthenia gravis (autoimmune disorder affecting nerve muscles).
+• You have myasthenia gravis (an autoimmune disorder of the nerves that control muscles).

 • You are pregnant.

-• You have taken recently or are taking other medications (see use of other medications).
+• If you have recently taken or are taking other medicines (see use of other medicines).

-• In case of experiencing diarrhea, nausea, vomiting, or abdominal pain during treatment.
-Contact your doctor immediately as you may need to adjust the dose or discontinue treatment.
+• If you experience diarrhea, nausea, vomiting, or abdominal pain during treatment, contact your doctor immediately, as you may need to adjust the dose or discontinue treatment.

 • In elderly, children, and debilitated patients or those who abuse alcohol.